Northwest Horticultural Council

-Imports of fruit and vegetables are subject to inspections for compliance with Taiwan’s pesticide, food safety and labeling requirements at port of entry.
-Each fruit shipment will have 2-10% chance of being sampled and tested upon arrival.
+Imports of fruit and vegetables are subject to inspections for compliance with Taiwan’s pesticide, food safety and labeling requirements at the port of entry.
+Each fruit shipment will have a 2-10% chance of being sampled and tested upon arrival.
 Shipments are released for sale after the retrieval of samples and a document review.
 Noncompliance with Taiwan’s pesticide standards results in the recall of the unconsumed shipment product.

 An importer may qualify for a reduced inspection rate if there are no additional violations following the testing of five consecutive shipments totaling three times the volume of the previous shipment(s) that violated the regulations.